-This topic describes the limits of Auto Scaling.
+This topic describes the feature and quantity limits of Auto Scaling.

-- Applications deployed on the ECS instances in a scaling group must be stateless and horizontally scalable.
+- Applications deployed on ECS instances in a scaling group must be stateless and horizontally scalable.

-- Auto Scaling cannot add ECS instances to the whitelist of ApsaraDB for Memcache.
-You must manually add these instances to the whitelist.
+- Auto Scaling cannot automatically add ECS instances to the whitelist of an ApsaraDB for Memcache instance.
+You must manually add these ECS instances to the whitelist.
 For more information, see Set IP firewall.